khoasdyn/RabbitHole/rabbit-hole-prd.md

 **A progressive deep-learning app that turns curiosity into expertise, one layer at a time.**

-Pick any topic.
+Pick any question.
 Go from knowing nothing to knowing everything, one day at a time, through AI-generated videos, articles, quizzes, and discussions that level up as you do.

 ## Problem statement